-The overall goal of the Newborn Screening Data Repository and Technical Assistance Program is to reduce morbidity and mortality caused by heritable disorders in newborns and children by enhancing, improving and expanding the newborn screening system.
-The expected impact of the program is improved health and well-being for infants at-risk for or affected with conditions identified through the newborn screening system.
+The overall goal of the Newborn Screening Family Education Program is to reduce morbidity and mortality caused by heritable disorders in newborns and children by providing newborn screening education to parents and families.
+The expected impact of the program is improved health and well-being for infants and children at-risk for or affected with conditions identified through the newborn screening system.